 -

-Hungarian algorithm matching: When resolving tokens against actual drawing entities, AseptSoft uses the Hungarian algorithm to find the optimal assignment of text entities to property tokens, minimizing total distance while respecting layer filters and distance constraints.
+Hungarian algorithm matching: When resolving TAG segments against actual drawing entities, AseptSoft uses the Hungarian algorithm to find the optimal assignment of text entities to TAG segments, minimizing total distance while respecting layer filters and distance constraints.

 -